A treatment with implants manages to eliminate ovarian and colorectal cancer in six days

 Keep

-Bioengineers at Rice University in Texas (USA) have shown that they can eliminate ovarian and colorectal cancer at an advanced stage in mice in as little as six days with an implantable treatment of drug-producing pearls, which could be ready for human clinical trials later this year.
+Bioengineers at Rice University in Texas (USA) have shown that they can eliminate ovarian and colorectal cancer at an advanced stage in mice in as little as six days with an implantable treatment of drug-producing pearls, which might be ready for human clinical trials later this year.

 The researchers used pinhead-sized implantable “drug factories” to deliver continuous high doses of interleukin-2a natural compound that activates white blood cells to fight cancer.